dragonee/flipflop.js/README.md

 when the flipflop will reach this state.
 Put here all changes that need to be done in this state.

-`this` for the callback function is an internal data objects that is used across all callback functions defined in a flipflop.
+`this` for the callback function is an internal data object that is used across all callback functions defined in a flipflop.

 ### Events